syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/FAQ/How-to-draw-Gradient-Tabs.md

 documentation: ug
 ---

-# How to draw Gradient Tabs
+# How to draw Gradient Tabs?

-You can handle the DrawItem Event of TabControlAdv and then set the gradient by using the LinearGradientBrush.
+You can handle the DrawItem Event of TabControlAdv and then set the gradient by using the `LinearGradientBrush`.

 This can be done programmatically using the code snippet given below.

 {% tabs %}

 {% highlight c# %}

 private void tabControlAdv1_DrawItem(object sender, Syncfusion.Windows.Forms.Tools.DrawTabEventArgs drawItemInfo)